Chinese Food - Eating with relish

 Imported foods

 Chinese cuisine has incorporated new foods as they became available from elsewhere in the world.
-With the opening up of China in the Tang dynasty spinach, almonds and lettuce made their way from Central Asia.
+With the opening up of China in the Tang dynasty spinach, almonds and lettuce made their way in from Central Asia.
 Sweetcorn, chillies, potatoes and squash arrived in the Ming dynasty with the creation of trading contacts with South America.
 In the last 100 years tomatoes have become a major part of the diet.
 Feeding 20% of the world's population on only 7% of the world's arable land has always been a big challenge.

 Milk and dairy products were rare in China, indeed many Chinese can not digest them completely.
 Lactose intolerance has been measured at 90% of the population in Asia.
 With only limited agricultural land, cows are an inefficient way of producing food and this accounts for the small dairy industry.
 Traditionally the name for milk ( nǎi) was used for human mother's milk rather than from animals.
 The dairy rich diet of westerners has led Chinese people to report that westerner's skin smells like rancid milk.
 However in recent years, the dairy industry in China has grown considerably and dairy products are bought as luxury foods.